Ned Abraham: Publications and research

 In 2021, he published his first book about bullying and harassment in the healthcare system (The Clinical Justice System).
 In 2022, he published his second book on the origins of life and of the universe (Simple Answers to the Big Questions).
 In 2023, he published his third book about dishonesty in science (Scientific Lies).

-Abraham published more than forty articles and abstracts and given more than forty presentations at national and international meetings in Australia, New Zealand, China, Singapore, Croatia, Italy, Thailand and the United States.
+Abraham published more than forty articles and abstracts and has given more than forty presentations at national and international meetings in Australia, New Zealand, China, Singapore, Croatia, Italy, Thailand and the United States.
 His published work has been cited in the medical literature close to two thousand times.
-He designed, conducted and published systematic reviews, case control studies, a surgical randomised controlled clinical trial, a prospective clinical trial and a cohort study.

-He conducted and wrote the first published systematic review of reasons for non-entry of eligible patients into surgical randomised trials, the first published prospective study of reasons for non-entry of eligible patients into a surgical randomised trial, the first surgical randomised control trial to have ever been conducted at the Royal Darwin Hospital, the first published prospective comparative study of myocardial injuries following repair of aortic aneurysms before any randomised trials were conducted on the issue, the first published meta-analysis of non-randomised comparative studies of a surgical procedure, the first published direct comparison between a randomised trial and a historical control study of a surgical procedure, the first published meta-analysis of the short term outcomes after laparoscopic resection for colon cancer and the first published direct comparison between a meta-analysis of randomised and non-randomised studies of a surgical procedure.
+Abraham wrote the first published systematic review of reasons for non-entry of eligible patients into surgical randomised trials, the first published prospective study of reasons for non-entry of eligible patients into a surgical randomised trial, the first surgical randomised control trial to have ever been conducted at the Royal Darwin Hospital, the first published prospective comparative study of myocardial injuries following repair of aortic aneurysms before any randomised trials were conducted on the issue, the first published meta-analysis of non-randomised comparative studies of a surgical procedure, the first published direct comparison between a randomised trial and a historical control study of a surgical procedure, the first published meta-analysis of the short term outcomes after laparoscopic resection for colon cancer and the first published direct comparison between a meta-analysis of randomised and that of non-randomised studies of a surgical procedure.

-He was interviewed by ABC Radio NSW and 2CS Radio three times, the Sydney Morning Herald, The Financial Review and by National Channel 7 News about ten times promoting local and national health issues between 2007 and 2013 and his correspondence was tabled in the NSW Parliament in May 2008.
+He was interviewed by ABC Radio NSW and 2CS Radio three times, the Sydney Morning Herald, The Financial Review and by National Channel 7 News about ten times promoting local and national health issues between 2007 and 2024 and his correspondence was tabled in the NSW Parliament in May 2008.